-Avg: 2.8 from 31 votes
+Avg: 2.8 from 37 votes

-|Type:||Trad, Alpine, 600 ft, 6 pitches|
+|Type:||Trad, Alpine, 600 ft (182 m), 6 pitches|

 |FA:||Kor & Bossier, 1963|

-|Shared By:||Josh Janes on Jul 12, 2004|
+|Shared By:||Josh Janes on Jul 12, 2004 · Updates|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-DescriptionRed Wall is one of the two major lines on Chasm View Wall.
+Red Wall is one of the two major lines on Chasm View Wall.
 While it has some quality climbing, it also has a lot of ledgey terrain and, particulary at the top, loose crap.
 It is probably a good climb if you've done everything else in the area, but I think the Casual Route is a way better climb at the grade (and not too much longer).

 Approach: from Chasm Lake, you can clearly identify the long 5.7 ramp of the first pitch and the 10c dihedral/pillar above.
 Actually, you can pretty much see every pitch.
-Scramble in from the left up 4th class ledges to the very base of the first pitch - there is a big grassy ledge here.
+Scramble in from the left up 4th Class ledges to the very base of the first pitch - there is a big, grassy ledge here.
 If you stop any sooner, you'll probably end up having to simul-climb some to reach the first belay.

-P1.
-Climb a long, exposed, left-trending ramp (5.7) to a ledge at the base of a nice finger crack in an obvious right-facing dihedral.
+P1 (200'): climb a long, exposed, left-trending ramp (5.7) to a ledge at the base of a nice finger crack in an obvious right-facing dihedral.
 Depending on your choice of second pitches, belay here at a ring pin, or step left around the corner, walk along a narrow ledge, and belay at below a small roof and perfect hand crack in a second right-facing corner.
 This is a long pitch.

-P3.
-This is the rumored "death flake" pitch.
+P3 (5.9, 80'): this is the rumored "death flake" pitch.
 Climb up and left off the belay and up into a six-inch crack that is formed by the margins of two huge flakes.
 Both of these flakes are hollow, but neither felt like they were "about to go."
 Nevertheless, I kept my pro in the left (and better of the two).
 Climb these flakes with combinations of jamming and liebacking (all very secure), and then stand up onto the top of the righthand flake: this is perhaps the scariest moment - the flake is approximately 45' high, 8' wide, and 1-2' thick, and only attached at its base.
-Historically the belay is from slings around the top of this flake and a 1/4" bolt above, but I avoided tying myself to such a massive piece of granite by not clipping the slings and climbing another 15 feet up to a nice stance in a small right-facing corner.
+Historically the belay is from slings around the top of this flake and a 1/4" bolt above, but I avoided tying myself to such a massive piece of granite by not clipping the slings and climbing another 15 feet up to a nice stance in a small, right-facing corner.
 Here you can belay off a knifeblade pin, a second 1/4 bolt, and bomber wires.
 All in all probably, it is 5.9.

-P7.
-Climb up the corner to the start of the crack, then traverse right for 35' on positive foot ledges and jugs.
+P7: Climb up the corner to the start of the crack, then traverse right for 35' on positive foot ledges and jugs.
 Continuing straight up the crack is supposedly 9+, heading right is 5.6ish.